 - If you change your air filters once a month, you can reduce the contaminants that get recirculated throughout your system.

-Clean Your Ductwork To Protects Your Home
+Clean Your Ductwork To Protect Your Home

 One way to keep your humidity no higher than 50 percent is by using your air conditioner.
 If a qualified technician uses state-of-the-art technology to clean your ductwork, your AC and ducts go from being villains to being heroes.
-A system designed to brush dust, dirt, and debris loose inside your air ducts while simultaneously vacuuming up disease-causing bacteria is the ideal method.
+A system designed to brush dust, dirt, and debris lose inside your air ducts while simultaneously vacuuming up disease-causing bacteria is the ideal method.
 Your technician may have other methods that are equally effective.

 Without knowledge, there is no way to make good choices.
 This affects the way your air quality stays maintained.
 Armed with the right information, you have a way to make responsible, informed choices and decisions about the air quality that directly impacts your family’s health.
 Those decisions include knowing when to enlist professional help to improve the integrity of your home’s air quality.